 If your social studies units have been dragging lately, I have just the tip for you!
 Try reading aloud picture books during your history lessons!
 I love using picture books to introduce content in social studies in 3rd, 4th, and 5th grade!
-The text and illustrations grab students’ attention and help them to visualize history.

 How Do Picture Books Support Learning in Social Studies?